Controversial Topics, Historical, Nostalgia, Social Role, Tools

 Let’s fast-forward through five centuries and view digital text and the Internet through the same two lenses.
 Through the revolutionary lens, open access is a movement started by scientists and librarians who see their purpose as wresting control of scholarly communication away from those who control the publication process and returning it to the people.
 The NIH Public Access Policy and self-archiving mandates, most notably Harvard’s and now MIT’s, can be seen as the result of collective public action to right historical inequalities and empower the oppressed.
 It’s about the rights of taxpayers, mothers with sick children, and the poor in developing countries.
 Revolutions don’t get any better than this.

 Informal communication in science reaffirms this point.
 Scientists share manuscripts and working papers, travel to conferences, give invited talks, and talk to the press (when asked).
 Sharing of information is an ethos of science, because science is, at heart, a public endeavor.
-Through this lens, the Xerox machine and the arXiv did what scientists wanted them to do — help share their discoveries.
+Through this lens, the fax, photocopier, email, and the arXiv did what scientists wanted them to do — help share their discoveries.

-Through this evolutionary lens, Federal and institutional mandates to improve access could be viewed as the bureaucratization of the inevitable, and declaring victory over the inevitable is a bit like cheering on continental drift.
+Through this evolutionary lens, scholars were ready and willing to use new tools to help disseminate their scientific discoveries.
+In the same light, federal and institutional mandates to improve access are simply the bureaucratization of the inevitable, and declaring victory over the inevitable is a bit like cheering on continental drift.

 Discussion